Skip to main content

 Years of Solar Decathlon participation have enabled the university’s vision to extend beyond the competition to include a range of renewable energy outreach initiatives within the community.
 The team holds three to six events each month—hosting Scout troops, offering community and student showcases, and spreading the word about sustainable living.

+Photo of a group of smiling students.
 Members of the Missouri University of Science and Technology team gather at the Orange County Great Park on Jan.
 9. (Credit: Carol Laurie/U.S. Department of Energy Solar Decathlon)

 Puleo says that having a team in so many Solar Decathlons means that “we have a really strong support system.”
 For example, this year’s team includes several 2013 decathletes who are helping Puleo and about 60 teammates prepare for the 2015 solar showdown in Irvine, California.
 Students are involved throughout the entire process, from initial proposal through conceptual design and final construction.
 This experiential learning opportunity allows undergraduates to gain hands-on experience outside the classroom and work closely with both consultants and skilled tradesmen.